Ashutosh-Panda2004/DSA_theory/README.md

 ---

-In C++, object-oriented programming allows us to create custom data types by defining classes.
+In C++, object-oriented programming allows us to create custom data types / user defined datatypes by defining classes.
 These classes can model real-world entities or abstract concepts by encapsulating related data and behaviors.
 For example, if we want to create a custom data type to represent a geometric line, we can define a `Line` class like this:

 ```cpp
 #include <iostream>